apify/crawlee/README.md

             });
         },

-        // If the page load failed more than maxRequestRetries+1 times, then this function is called.
+        // This function is called if the page processing failed more than maxRequestRetries+1 times.
         handleFailedRequestFunction: async ({ request }) => {
             console.log(`Request ${request.url} failed twice.`);
         },